 A small percentage of people love their work.
-Those who work in the arts—actors, musicians, writers, etc.—tend to be fulfilled by their occupations although mostly not very well paid (Hollywood stars excepted).
+Those who work in the arts—actors, musicians, writers, etc.—tend to be fulfilled by their occupations, although mostly not very well paid (a tiny number of Hollywood stars excepted).
 People in the helping professions, such as medicine and social work, are also usually happy about what they do.

 But, for most people, work is something they have to do so they can do something they like when they are not working.

 The numbers of people dissatisfied with their work are staggering.

 Here’s the Gallup polling organization, “13 percent of employees across 142 countries worldwide are engaged in their jobs.”
 Gallup says “engaged” workers are those who have made an emotional investment in their efforts and who strive to create value for their employer.

 Canada does slightly better than the world average, with 16 percent of its workforce engaged.
 This is a long way behind the United States (30 percent) or Costa Rica (33 percent) but well ahead of Israel (five percent) and France (nine percent).

 So, with 13 percent of the world’s workers engaged in their endeavours, the other side of the coin is that 87 percent of employees worldwide are disengaged.
 These are folk that “are negative and potentially hostile to their organizations.”